Insights on Variance Estimation for Blocked and Matched Pairs Designs: Alternative strategies for variance estimation

-Covariates could also be exploited using linear regression to create variance estimates; see, for example, \cite{fogarty_2017}.
-Or, if we believe that the variance of the estimator in each block is related to the block size, we could fit a linear regression for the big blocks, of variance versus their size, and then extrapolate to the small blocks.
+Covariates could also be exploited using linear regression to predict variance for the intractable blocks or estimate a variance model for all blocks in a pooled manner; see, for example, \cite{fogarty_2017}.
+If we believe that the variance of the estimator in each block is related to the block size, we could fit a linear regression for the big blocks, of variance versus their size, and then extrapolate to the small blocks.
 Alternatively, if nothing is known and there are very few small blocks, an average (or the largest) of the big block variance estimates might be used.
-This type of plug-in is used in simulations in Section~\ref{sec:sim}.

-Any of these plug-in estimators could be used, instead of plugging in for the overall variance, to simply fill in the missing component for small blocks.
+Any of these plug-in estimators can either be used for all the blocks or used to simply fill in any missing components of the small blocks.
 For instance, if all of the small blocks are such that they have multiple controls but only one treated unit, we can calculate $\sckest$ as usual but approximate $\stkest$ based on one of the previously mentioned methods.

-There are many other plug-ins that might be appropriate, based on what assumptions the researcher is able to make.
+In general, many plug-ins could be appropriate, based on what assumptions the researcher is able to make.
 The choice of plug-in estimator should be chosen prior to running the experiment and should be based on the researchers assumptions and knowledge at that time.
 Trying several plug-in estimators and using the smallest will create bias.